-A green funeral is any funeral that has been designed to have as little impact on the environment as possible.
+A green funeral or eco friendly funeral is any funeral that has been designed to have as little impact on the environment as possible.
 This means natural or biodegradable coffins, natural burial grounds and natural forms of reducing the impact on air quality during the funeral.

 Many burial processes involve preparing the body using chemicals, clothing it in non-biodegradable materials, and burying it in a coffin that has been treated to reduce rot.
 With the addition of a ceremony in a cemetery or burial ground, this makes for a nice event, but doesn’t take into account environmental impact.
 By changing each part to be a bit more environmentally conscious, you can have an equally memorable funeral without the damage to soil, plants and wildlife.